-The lead auditor's independence declaration is set out on page 19 and forms part of the directors' report for the year ended 31 December 2019.
+The lead auditor's independence declaration is set out on page 18 and forms part of the directors' report for the year ended 31 December 2020.
+This report is made in accordance with a resolution of directors, pursuant to section 298(2)(a) of the Corporations Act 2001.